What Is Mask Squeeze and How to Prevent Facial Barotrauma

 Masks with silicone skirting are the best option since they sit comfortably on your face and prevent bruising due to the mask being pushed against your face because of increased water pressure.

-The key to avoiding mask squeeze is to descend slowly and equalize the pressure between your face and mask as you descend.
+The key, if you want to prevent mask squeeze, is to descend slowly and equalize the pressure between your face and mask as you descend.
 The best way to do this is to inhale and then exhale through your nose as you descend: not only does this equalize ear pressure; it also equalizes the pressure inside your mask.

 Some dive instructors recommend that you put your mask on after you enter the water until you master descending properly.